Lifestreaming: Before lifestreaming

 The concept existed long before it was first introduced to the public.
-Globally known public figures like Leonardo da Vinci and senator Bob Graham were collecting their stream of personal and professional data, an act that could be considered a lifestreaming.
+Globally known public figures like Leonardo da Vinci and Albert Einstein were collecting their stream of personal and professional data, an act that could be considered lifestreaming.

-On the web
+On the Web

 Social network aggregators adapted Freeman and Gelernter's original concept to address the vast flows of personal information and exchange created by social network services such as MySpace or Facebook ("web companies large and small are embracing this stream" of providing lifestreaming).
 Other online applications have emerged to facilitate a user's lifestream.
 Posterous offered a variety of unique features to enhance its basic blogging function.
 Tumblr is a similar concept, but with slightly different features.